belgianmobileid/doc/authentication.md

 ## Client Authentication methods

-The itsme® API is based on the Authorization Code Flow of OpenID Connect, meaning that some of the endpoints require a client authentication to protect the exchange of entitlement information and ensure the requested information gets issued to a legitimate application and not some other party.
+itsme® supports the following authentication methods to protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party :

-itsme® supports the following authentication methods :

 <ul>
   <li>asymmetric RSA key pair</li>